 Good morning.
-I’m here because as a disciple i’m doing a very big spiritual fight against "sexual" needs.
-Following the teachings of our Guru, I’m doing practices and meditation every times the mind start to think about it (not too often, fortunately) and I can "control" it, feeling so happy and near to the Guru.
+I’m here because as a disciple I'm doing a very big spiritual fight against "sexual" needs.
+Following the teachings of our Guru, I’m doing practices and meditation every time my mind starts to think about it (fortunately, not too often) and I can "control" it, feeling so happy and near to the Guru.
 The problem is about the physical needs.
-My body start to don’t feel well, disturbing meditation and daily life.
-There is a practice that can help for it? thanks you so much
+My body starts to not feel well and disturbs my meditation and daily life.
+Is there a practice that can help with it?
+Thanks you so much.

-Speaking directly to your question, however, of physical sexual impulses and needs, our gurus recommend being careful and conscious around diet, exercise, entertainment we view, and the people we associate with.
+Paramhansa Yogananda recommends being careful and conscious about diet, exercise, the people we associate with, and entertainment.
 Let me begin with a list of simple things to consider:

-4. In general, whether in your home, at work or school, or out in public it is important to stay centered within and ignore sexually stimulating situations or people.
+4. In general, whether in your home, at work, at school, or out in public, it is important to stay centered within and ignore sexually stimulating situations or people.
 Keep your eyes “to yourself.”

 5. TV and movies are filled with sexual imagery.
 Magazine stands, especially in Europe, have lots of cover pictures.
 On the Internet, too, one must be careful.
 If you find your eyes lingering on such imagery or people in public or at work, catch yourself, mentally chant “Aum Guru” (or, as you feel), and turn away.

-6. Dress and behave modestly yourself.
+6. Dress and behave modestly..
 Avoid casual banter, touching, flirting, or getting close to individuals where you might become stimulated.
 Yogananda advised monks in his ashram not to have ANY conversation with the nuns or eye contact!
 Look at such persons through your spiritual eye and look at their spiritual eye when talking.
-Be impersonal, not intimate or overly personal or friendly in such cases.
+Be impersonal, not intimate or overly personal, or friendly in such cases.

-7. Lahiri Mahasaya taught a technique of filling a (plastic-type) bag with ice and some water and, while meditating calmly (and NOT when sexually stimulated), hold the bag over the sexual organ.
+7. Lahiri Mahasaya taught a technique of filling a (plastic-type) bag with ice and some water and while meditating calmly (and NOT when sexually stimulated).
+Hold the bag over the sexual organ.
 Re-direct the cool energy felt there inward and upward to the spiritual eye with the breath.
-If during activity you feel sexually stimulated, inhale strongly drawing the energy upward from the sex organ area to the spiritual eye.
-Or go for a walk, or a run…
+If during the activity you feel sexually stimulated, inhale strongly drawing the energy upward from the sex organ area to the spiritual eye.
+Or go for a walk or a run…

 8. Engage in artistic, cultural or serviceful activities to re-direct creative energy to a higher level.
 Do you have an artistic or creative hobby or interest?
 Do you enjoy helping others?
 Find ways and find people who are energetic and creative and who serve others without ego.
 Think of others first.
 This will help re-direct blocked or frustrated energy.